Easy Peel Hard Boiled Eggs

 For large eggs, 13 minutes.
-Medium eggs, 12 minutes.
-Extra large, increase cook time to 14 minutes.
+Medium, 12 minutes.
+Extra large or jumbo, 14 minutes.

 A gray ring means the eggs were overcooked.
-Shocking the eggs in an ice bath after cooking helps prevent this ring.
+Shocking the eggs in an ice bath after cooking helps prevent this ring by stopping cooking.

 - 12 large eggs *